 Pro tip: some of the newer web fonts also offer better compression methods, which is another great way to reduce your digital carbon footprint.

 Like videos, images also have the potential to weigh heavy on your website.
 Luckily, there’s a lot you can do to help lighten the load without compromising the UX.

 Remember, images with a lot of colour and detail make for larger file sizes, so choosing a shallow depth of field and using black and white visuals can really make a difference to your website’s carbon footprint.
 You could also consider using alternative formats such as SVG and CSS files to keep it lean.
-We've also tried saving some bandwidth on our own website with lazy loading, which means your site will only download content when your user scrolls down the page.
+We've also tried with lazy loading, which means your site will only download content when your user scrolls down the page.

 Another key consideration for sustainable web design is your colour palette.
 Because some shades are simply more energy-efficient than others.
 Take black, for example.

 With the rising popularity of OLED screens (screens that light up each individual pixel as opposed to the whole screen in one go), black has become the single most sustainable colour.
 This is because it requires the least amount of energy to illuminate.
 And yes, that means white is the opposite, so it's worth considering your use of white space.
 Pauses while you switch your mobile device to dark mode to save the environment (and your battery life).

 When it comes to primary and secondary colours, blue pixels use about 25% more energy than green or red.
 That said, even if your brand is heavy on the blue, updating your web’s background and font colours can help lighten the carbon load.
 Just be sure that the colour combination you land on still passes the accessibility test - we like using the to check.

 To get your site as green as possible, the best approach will always be to make sustainability part of the brief: Mother Nature as a stakeholder.
 But for those with limited resources, time or budget, reassessing your video, imagery, colour palette, and fonts is a great place to start.